 The OBCA provides that a corporation's shareholder or the Ontario Securities Commission may apply to a court for an order directing an investigation to be made of the corporation and any of its affiliated corporations.
 For the court to make such an order of investigation, among other requirements, it must appear to the court that the business of the corporation or any of its affiliates has been carried on with intent to defraud a person or that powers of the directors were exercised in a manner that was oppressive or unfairly prejudicial to the interests of a shareholder.
 No person may publish anything relating to the application for investigation except with the authorization of the court or the written consent of the corporation being investigated.
-In addition, a "complainant" (as that term is defined under the OBCA, which includes shareholders, former shareholders, directors and officers, former directors and officers, and any other persons who, in the discretion of the court,
+In addition, a "complainant" (as that term is defined under the OBCA, which includes shareholders, former shareholders, directors and officers, former directors and officers, and any other persons who, in the discretion of the court, are proper persons to bring an action) who complains that:

-Under the Act, a shareholder may apply to the court for an order that the company's affairs are being conducted in a manner that is unfairly prejudicial to its interests or the interests of some of the shareholders or the interests of all the shareholders generally, or that an actual or proposed act or omission of the company (including an act or omission on its behalf) is or would be so prejudicial.
+Under the Act, a shareholder may apply to the court for an order that the company's affairs are being conducted in a manner that is unfairly prejudicial to its interests or the interests of some of the shareholders or the interests of all the shareholders generally, or that an actual or proposed act or that is oppressive or unfairly prejudicial to or that unfairly disregards the interests of any security holder, creditor, director or officer, may apply to the court for an order to rectify the matters complained of.
+This remedy is known as the "oppression remedy".
+The powers of the court under the OBCA in making an order are broad: it may make any order it thinks fit, from a simple order amending a corporation's by-laws to an order liquidating and dissolving the corporation.